 Goals of treatment for meningitis in dogs include suppressing the inflammation, encouraging recovery from neurological conditions brought on by the disease, relieving pain, and controlling seizures.
 Treatment can vary depending on the cause of the inflammation.

 In cases of infection, a veterinarian may use antibiotics, sometimes intravenously to increase their effectiveness.
-Antibiotics are also helpful in preventing secondary infection, which a dog is more susceptible to when they are being treated with steroids that suppress the immune system.
+Antibiotics are also helpful in preventing secondary infection, which a dog is more susceptible to when they’re being treated with steroids that suppress the immune system.
 This type of treatment can be long-term.

-Antiepileptic drugs may be used to reduce seizures, and intravenous fluid might be given to dogs who are unable to feed or drink for themselves.
-Pain medication may be given to dogs to improve comfort.
+Additionally, anti-epileptic drugs may be used to reduce seizures, and intravenous fluid might be given to dogs who are unable to feed or drink for themselves.
+Pain medication may also be given to dogs to improve comfort.
 Bed rest and nursing care are important during the time of recovery, which can take four weeks or more.